 Gstaad ski village in the Bernese Oberland is famed for beautiful chalets and upscale boutique shopping, even more than the skiing!
-Gstaad is also home to some of the best five star hotels in Switzerland – The Grand Hotel Park and Spa, The Gstaad Palace Hotel and the Alpina Gstaad, plus four star hotels ideal for families like The GolfHotel Les Haus and Spa in Saanenmoser, and the more casual Hamilton Lodge in Rinderberg – a true ski in ski out hotel.
+Gstaad is also home to some of the best five star hotels in Switzerland – Park Gstaad, The Gstaad Palace Hotel and the Alpina Gstaad, plus four star hotels ideal for families like The GolfHotel Les Haus and Spa in Saanenmoser, and the more casual Hamilton Lodge in Rinderberg – a true ski in ski out hotel.
 See our review of skiing Gstaad